gardener/gardener/hack/api-reference/extensions.md

 <td>
 <em>(Optional)</em>
 <p>Region is the region of this DNS record.
 If not specified, the region specified in SecretRef will be used.
-If that is also not specified, a certain default region will be used, e.g. us-west-2 for AWS route53.</p>
+If that is also not specified, the extension controller will use its default region.</p>
 </td>
 </tr>
 <tr>